 How to Make Green Bean Stew with Stuffed Peppers

-This recipe might look complicated, but it’s quick and easy to make!
+Don’t let the appearance fool you—this recipe’s got a touch of culinary magic!
+Despite its impressive facade, Green Bean Stew with Stuffed Peppers (Fasooliya) is a breeze to whip up.
 Plus, having little ones stuff the peppers is a fun way to get them involved in the kitchen.
 Here’s what to do:

 For the Stuffed Peppers